placidenduwayo1/k8s-kafka-avro-kong-aepc-back/README.md

 # utility tools

-## 1. utility microservices
+## 1. utility services
-- microservices-config-service: to centralize and distribute all microservices configurations
+- **microservices-config-service**: to centralize and distribute all microservices configurations
-- kong-API-gateway as unique entry point to backend microservices.
+- **kong-API-gateway** as unique entry point to backend microservices.
-- kong-API-gateway in declarative mode, the docker-compose file for images deployment is located under **Kong-Gateway-DBLess-Docker**
-- In declarative mode, **kong.yaml** file of all Kong objects is defined under **Kong-Gateway-Config-DBLess** folder:
+- kong-API-gateway in declarative mode, the docker-compose file for images deployment is located under **Kong-Gateway-DBLess-Docker**. **kong.yaml** file of all Kong objects is defined under **Kong-Gateway-Config-DBLess** folder: routing, rate-limiting, authentication (basic-auth, jwt), logging.
-    - routing: all microservices routes,
-    - rate-limiting: common plugin for all microservices that limit traffics to 5 requests each minute,
-    - authentication: http user have to authenticate before accessing the appication,
-    - logging
 - when using UI for managing kong objects, we deploy **konga-dashboard**:
   - all configuratons created declarative mode, are done using konga UI
   - under **Kong-Gateway-Postgres-Konga-Docker** folder is docker-compose file for deploying kong infrastructure: